mafshar/facial-recognition/README.md

 # facial recognition
 Based on the Facebook DNN, DeepFace

+NOTE:

+Male class ends at 212 with Neal McDonough as the last true label.
+Nick Frost (not trained on) is label 213.

+Female class ends at 108 with Shannen Doherty as the last true label.
+Portia Doubleday (not trained on) is label 109.

 To run:

 make sure you have virtual env and virtual env wrapper; if not, type: